riboviz/riboviz/docs/prep-riboviz-running.md

 Swap:           969         619         350
 ```

-Divide the free memory by the number of processes, `nprocesses` e.g. 1024/4 = 256 MB.
+Divide the free memory by the number of processes, `num_processes` e.g. 1024/4 = 256 MB.

 Edit `riboviz/workflow.py` and change the lines: